 You can’t walk around on King’s Day without stumbling across a Vrijmarkt, or flea market.
 For this one day only, the Dutch government allow street sales without a need for a permit, and everyone takes to the pavement to sell their second-hand goods.

-Sellers start hawking their stuff at Vondelpark in Amsterdam from 9am on King’s Day, which is a Saturday this year, so be there on time for a bargain.
+Sellers start hawking their stuff at Vondelpark in Amsterdam from 9am on Saturday 26 April, so be there on time for a bargain.
 But there will be plenty of people on the streets as well, and one of the biggest spaces for browsing people’s second-hand goods is the Jordaan area.
-Otherwise, check out Amstelveld, Noordermarkt, Westerpark, the Pijp or Beethovenstraat from 6am.
+Otherwise, check out Amstelveld, Noordermarkt, Westerpark, the Pijp and Beethovenstraat.

 The Rotterdam vrijmarkt runs from 9am to 5pm, and you can find most of it in the city centre around Hofplein, Hoogstraat, the Coolsingel and the Blaak.